Bird Watching In Our Backyard 2

 Morning Dove

 This is a partridge out by the big trees.
 Trying to get some of the seed we put out.
-We get mother and baby partridge in the meadow .
-One of the reasons I stopped walking down there with our dog if he saw the babies he would try to jump on them.
+We get mother and baby partridge in the meadow.
+One of the reasons I stopped walking down there with our dog, if he saw the babies he would try to jump on them.
 A big dog trying to jump up and down really looked silly but I worried he would hurt them.
 I knew he just wanted to play.
-The dogs to old now to walk to the meadow.
+Our dog is too old now to walk to the meadow.

-Sorry, not a great picture of the Morning Dove, Turtle Dove or Rain Dove but the best I could get for now.
-I love the Wooo sound they make.
+Sorry, not a great picture of the Morning Dove, Turtledove or Rain Dove but the best I could get for now.
+I love the wooed sound they make.
 They are pretty much here all year round.
 They are all over here like I think they are in most of the North America.
-Some will head north in the Spring but if there is a bird feeder near by they will stay.
+Some will head north in the spring but if there is a bird feeder near by they will stay.

 The birds hit our doors or windows all the time.
 We do what we can to stop them like putting hanging things in the window.
-It doesn't always help.
+It doesn't always help, most of the time they're just stunned.
+This little guy flew away after we took him outside.
+If we see them we always pick them up and warm them before seeing if they will fly away.
+They will usually fly away; sometimes they are not so lucky.

-We saw this big Pileated Woodpecker eating off our bird feeder.
-Please excuse our cat Levi Jones mewing in the background and our bird clock.
+Levi Jones mewing in the background and our bird clock.
+Sorry, it's such a wiggly video.
 It seems every time I go to take video everyone in the house gets mouthy.
-Taken on Jan 2012.
-You can see our Christmas decorations still up.
+Taken on Jan 2012, you can see our Christmas decorations still up.
 It was 21 below here this morning.

 Bird Watching In Our Backyard 2